-- 42. The topic, to be chosen by the candidate, is to be in a field of special personal and/or professional interest.
+- 32. The topic, to be chosen by the candidate, is to be in a field of special personal and/or professional interest in the area of Ethics or Philosophy.
 This work must be well-documented with references and bibliography.
 It is not to be a paraphrase of standard works but should argue for a particular position, taking counter-arguments into account.
-The topic should be on a substantially different subject from that of the essay. - 43.
-The Society is unable to offer candidates formal tutorial assistance but course tutors are usually willing to provide guidance. - 44.
+The topic should be on a substantially different subject from that of the essay. - 33.
+The Society is unable to offer candidates formal tutorial assistance but course tutors are usually willing to provide guidance. - 34.
 It is emphasized that although the dissertation allows the candidate to demonstrate specialist knowledge, it should be written with the non-specialist in mind.